 As someone who is in their 30’s I guess I would be considered somewhat of an old maid?
 I cannot tell you how many family members, church members, and friends ask me on a regular basis when or if I was going to get married?

-Like many single Christian women I used to be that women that tried dating sites, dating in the church, trying to convert a non church going man into a Christian, trying to force someone to being “the one,” and it all leading to frustration when it failed miserably.
+Like many single Christian women I used to be that woman that tried dating sites, dating in the church, trying to convert a non church going man into a Christian, trying to force someone to being “the one,” and it all leading to frustration when it failed miserably.

 I come to learn this lesson.
 I cannot force or make anything happen.
 I looked at a pattern in my life in which I tried to force relationships and I can openly say that all those relationships sucked, and I really could have gone without them.